umanthena/relay-network-take-home-udayM/README.md

 # Getting Started

-In order to run this project, you must have 10.15.3 or later version of NodeJS
+In order to run this project, you must have NodeJS installed on your machine

 ## To run the app